About Sled Island

 “After sitting back for two years, Sled returned with a vengeance.
 Joy hung in the air in downtown Calgary this June - Sled is back, and Calgary feels electric once again.
 See you in 2023.” - Cups N Cakes

 “Sled Island built bridges between Calgary and the rest of the world.” - Exclaim!

-Sled Island acknowledges Calgary as the traditional territory of the Blackfoot and the people of the Treaty 7 region in Southern Alberta, which includes the Siksika, the Piikuni, the Kainai, the Tsuut’ina and the Ĩyãħé Nakoda First Nations, including the Chiniki, Bearspaw and Wesley First Nations.
+Sled Island acknowledges Calgary as the traditional territory of the Blackfoot and the people of the Treaty 7 region in Southern Alberta, which includes the Siksika, the Piikani, the Kainai, the Tsuut’ina and the Ĩyãħé Nakoda First Nations, including the Chiniki, Bearspaw and Wesley First Nations.
 Calgary is also home to Métis Nation of Alberta, Region III.